This article has links to products and services we love, which we may make commission from.

 Some of the best hotels in Edinburgh are located in the West End.

-The Waldorf Astoria Edinburgh – The Caledonian is one of the most luxurious hotels in the capital and some rooms features views of the Castle.
+The Waldorf Astoria Edinburgh—The Caledonian is one of the most luxurious hotels in the capital, and some rooms feature views of the Castle.

-It also features in our most festive hotels in Edinburgh for Christmas.
+It is also featured in our most festive hotels in Edinburgh for Christmas.

-The Kimpton on Charlotte Square is another luxurious hotel which has some stunning architecture.
+The Kimpton on Charlotte Square is another luxurious hotel with stunning architecture.

-Even if you are not staying at the hotel, the indoor Garden area is worth a visit for a cup of tea, a cake and some quiet in amongst the hustle and bustle of the city.
+Even if you are not staying at the hotel, the indoor Garden area is worth a visit for a cup of tea, a cake, and some quiet in the city’s hustle and bustle.

 Leith

-Who’s it for?
-Younger travellers, travellers looking to save a little cash on accommodation and seafood lovers.
+Younger visitors, travellers looking to save some cash on accommodation and seafood lovers.

-Leith is located in the North of Edinburgh and is where the city’s port is located.
+Leith is located in the North of Edinburgh, where the city’s port is.

-This might be the best location for you if you are boarding a cruise ship in Edinburgh!
+This might be the best location for boarding a cruise ship in Edinburgh!

-The Royal Yacht Britannia is the main tourist attraction in Leith, a museum on the water.
+The Royal Yacht Britannia is the main tourist attraction in Leith, and it is a museum on the water.

 Read more about this walk in our free things to do in guide.

-Leith is also famous for its incredible seafood restaurants and lively bars, so if that interests you, this might be a great place to base yourself.
+Leith is also famous for its incredible seafood restaurants and lively bars, so if you’re interested in those, this might be a great place to base yourself.

-The bars in Leith a plentiful and varied from cocktail bars to old man pubs.
+The bars in Leith are plentiful and varied, from cocktail bars to old man pubs.

-This area has been redeveloped extensively in the last twenty years, so you are more likely to find apartments to stay in Edinburgh here.
+This area has been extensively redeveloped in the last twenty years, so you are more likely to find apartments in Edinburgh here.

-Apartments along the Waterfront are likely to have stunning views of the Forth and Fife, so this is something to look out for when booking.
+Apartments along the Waterfront are likely to have stunning views of the Forth and Fife, so look out for this when booking.

 It is close to both Portobello and Cramond Beach.
 Here’s more on beaches near Edinburgh,

-The Leith vibe is very much about lazy mornings and musing about the independent shops and boozing at the bars.
+The Leith vibe is about lazy mornings musing about the independent shops and boozing at the bars.

-• Buy from Edinburgh’s makers at Scottish Design Exchange
+- Buy from Edinburgh’s makers at the Scottish Design Exchange

 Read more: Things to do in Leith and Newhaven